 When applying for a loan that is not to be funded immediately, it is more likely that you will incur a commitment fee.
 This fee is usually meant to include the interest that the loan you are given could be attracting.
 Commitment fees may be a fixed percentage of the disbursed loan amount or a flat fee.
 To avoid incurring this cost, it is necessary to start funding the loan immediately.

-This is a fee that may be charged to offset costs of processing the loan or drafting the loan documents.
+This is a fee that may be charged to offset the costs of processing the loan or drafting the loan documents.
 This may include the specific terms of the loan, application process, or any other forms to close the loan agreement.
 Being a flat fee, it is usually taken from the loan applied.

 Similar to the application and document preparation fee, this cost is typically charged to cover the underwriting and credit checks charges.
 A processing fee is always a flat fee of the total loan approved.
 Since some lenders do not charge this type of fee, it is possible to negotiate it with your lender.
-Prior to start any processing or commit to anything, make sure to understand your monthly payments.
+Prior to starting any processing or committing to anything, make sure to understand your monthly payments.

 Underwriters of personal loans are individuals who assess the level of potential risk that the lender is taking with a particular borrower.
 The underwriting fees are meant to cover the assessment cost and are usually rolled into other charges including document preparation or processing fees.
 Not all banks have underwriting fees; thus, it is possible to negotiate it down with your lender.

-Often, one may be offered credit insurance upon the intake of personal loan.
-The coverage is meant to help you file claim that covers the missed payments resulting from hardship or unexpected tragedies.
+Often, one may be offered credit insurance upon the intake of a personal loan.
+The coverage is meant to help you file a claim that covers the missed payments resulting from hardship or unexpected tragedies.
 It is a monthly payment that is added up to the total repayment amount.

 Commonly referred to as an establishment or disbursement fee, origination fees can be rolled into the monthly repayment costs or taken from the amount funded.
 It helps in the coverage of any costs associated with the application process.
 The origination fee is usually assessed as the percentage of the total amount of loan applied.